 Are you struggling to provide proof of residence for the last five years?
 Some applicants may have difficulties because bills and bank accounts are in their partner's name, however this should not be a problem.

-- You can find examples of what you can use as proof of residence on GOV UK
+- EU Settlement Scheme: evidence of UK residence has examples of what you can use as proof of residence.

 - If for example, documents are in your partner's name and you cannot find other forms of proof, the Home Office will work with the evidence you do have to confirm the time you have lived in the UK.
 Contact them when completing the application if you are unsure.